go-chi/jwtauth/README.md

 By default, the `Verifier` will search for a JWT token in a http request, in the order:

-1.  'jwt' URI query parameter
-2. 'Authorization: BEARER T' request header
+1. 'Authorization: BEARER T' request header
-3.  'jwt' Cookie value
+2.  'jwt' Cookie value

-The first JWT string that is found as a query parameter, authorization header or cookie header is then decoded by the `jwt-go` library and a \*jwt.Token object is set on the request context.
+The first JWT string that is found as an authorization header or cookie header is then decoded by the `lestrrat-go/jwx` library and a jwt.Token object is set on the request context.
 In the case of a signature decoding error the Verifier will also set the error on the request context.